hours saved in invoice processing

 As a result, they decided to leverage AI-enabled Document Understanding to process 1,200 invoices per month.
-The automation includes a series of steps:
+Automation includes a series of steps:

-- Taking data that is validated as accurate and using another robot to send the invoice for processing through the company’s Coupa and NetSuite procurement and payment processing systems.
+Taking data that's validated as accurate and using another robot to send the invoice for processing through the company’s Coupa and NetSuite procurement and payment processing systems.

-- Acting on potential problems with an invoice.
-If issues are identified during the automated evaluation of an invoice, it is assigned to the AP department for human evaluation and further processing.
+Acting on potential problems with an invoice.
+If issues are identified during the automated evaluation of an invoice, it's assigned to the AP department for human evaluation and further processing.
 After any issues are resolved, the AP staff member sends the invoice back to the system for final processing in Coupa.

 The AI-powered automation of this process alone is aimed to deliver substantial benefits for the AP team.
 These include approximately 2,800 hours and $43,000 saved annually, reduced average hold time (AHT) for invoices, and fewer errors that in the past were caused by manual handling.

-Another targeted project was reducing the workloads for the UiPath IT help desk while granting improved end-user experience for the UiPath employees raising requests to the IT team.
-The goal was to use automation to eliminate time consuming and costly human interaction for the most common user queries sent to the IT department.
+Another targeted project was reducing the workloads for the UiPath IT help desk while granting improved end user experience for the UiPath employees, raising requests to the IT team.
+The goal was to use automation to end time-consuming and costly human interaction for the most common user queries sent to the IT department.

-Using UiPath automation platform, the UiPath IT Automation team deployed a Druid-enabled chatbot that is embedded in the company’s Slack communications platform and communicating with UiPath robots.
+Using UiPath Automation Platform, the UiPath IT Automation team deployed a Druid-enabled chatbot that is embedded in the company’s Slack communications platform and communicating with UiPath robots.
 Employees use the chatbot to describe their IT issue.
 To ensure proper handling of the request, employees must fill in a series of fields to ensure that they file as complete a request as possible.
-This eliminates the need for IT staff to go back to users for more information.
+This removes the need for IT staff to go back to users for more information.

 The bot creates a ticket and, depending on the complexity of the issue, either authorizes a robot to fix the issue immediately or routes it to the IT help desk for further evaluation.
 The solution was designed to recognize and resolve some of the most common IT requests automatically.